-The beautiful prayer of the elderly man that we find in Psalm 71, which we listened to, encourages us to meditate on the strong tension that dwells in the condition of old age, when the memory of labours overcome and blessings received is put to the test of faith and hope.
+The beautiful prayer of the elderly man that we find in Psalm 71, which we have listened to, encourages us to meditate on the strong tension that dwells in the condition of old age, when the memory of labours overcome and blessings received is put to the test of faith and hope.

-The trial already presents itself in the weakness that accompanies the transition through the frailty and vulnerability of advanced age.
-And the Psalmist - an elderly man who addresses the Lord - explicitly mentions the fact that this process becomes an opportunity for abandonment, deception and prevarication and arrogance, which at times prey upon the elderly.
-A form of cowardice in which we are specializing in our society.
+The test already presents itself with the weakness that accompanies the passage through the fragility and vulnerability of advanced age.
+And the Psalmist - an elderly man who addresses the Lord - explicitly mentions the fact that this process becomes an opportunity for abandonment, deception, and for prevarication and arrogance, which at times prey upon the elderly.
 It is true!
 In this throwaway society, this throwaway culture, elderly people are cast aside and suffer these things.
-Indeed, there is no lack of those who take advantage of the age of the elderly, to cheat them and intimidate them in myriad ways.
-Often, we read in the newspapers or hear news of elderly people who are unscrupulously tricked out of their savings, or are left without protection or abandoned without care; or offended by forms of contempt and intimidated to renounce their rights.
+A form of cowardice in which we specialize in this society of ours.
+Indeed, there is no lack of those who take advantage of the elderly, to cheat them and to intimidate them in myriad ways.
+Often, we read in the newspapers or hear news of elderly people who are unscrupulously tricked out of their savings, or are left without protection or abandoned without care; or offended by forms of contempt and intimidated into renouncing their rights.
 Such cruelty also occurs within families - and this is serious, but it happens in families too.
-Rejected elderly people, abandoned in rest homes, without their children going to visit them, or if they do, they visit a few times a year.
+The elderly who are rejected, abandoned in rest homes, without their children coming to visit them, or they go a few times a year.
 The elderly person is placed in the corner of existence.
 And this happens: it happens today, it happens in families, it happens all the time.
 We must reflect on this.

-The whole of society must hasten to take care of its elderly - they are its treasure! - who are increasingly numerous and often also more abandoned.
+The whole of society must hasten to take care of its elderly - they are its treasure! - s who are increasingly numerous and often also the most abandoned.
 When we hear of elderly people who are dispossessed of their autonomy, of their security, even their home, we understand that the ambivalence of today's society with regard to old age is not a problem of occasional emergencies, but a feature of that throwaway culture that poisons the world we live in.
 The elder of the Psalm confides his discouragement to God: "My enemies speak concerning me", he says.
 "Those who watch for my life consult together / and say, 'God has forsaken him; / pursue and seize him / for there is none to deliver him" (vv.
 10-11).

 The consequences are fatal.
 Old age not only loses its dignity, but it even doubts that it deserves to continue.
 In this way, we are all tempted to hide our vulnerability, to hide our illness, our age and our seniority, because we fear that they are the precursor to our loss of dignity.
 Let us ask ourselves: is it human to induce this feeling?
-Why is modern civilization, so advanced and efficient, so uncomfortable with sickness and old age?
-Why does it hide illness, hide old age?
-And why is politics, which appears to be so committed to defining the limits of a dignified survival, at the same time insensitive to the dignity of a loving coexistence with the old and the sick?
+How is it that modern civilization, so advanced and efficient, is so uncomfortable with sickness and old age?
+How is it that it hides illness, it hides old age?
+And how is it that politics, which is so committed to defining the limits of a dignified survival, is at the same time insensitive to the dignity of a loving coexistence with the old and the sick?